Updated: Dec 2, 2021

 who you would like to be appointed as guardians of your minor children (although the court makes the final decision)?

-3. Things that you cannot leave in your Will-
+3. What are the things that you cannot leave in your Will?

 Some assets cannot pass from the deceased to another person through a Will.
 Therefore, the things you cannot leave in your Will include: